COMP1511UNSW/dcc/docs/stack_use_after_return.md

-You are not permitted to assign arrays in C.
+A C function can not return a pointer to a local variable.

+A local variable variable does not exist after the function returns.

-You can NOT do this:
+For example, you can NOT do this:

 ```c
 struct node {